IBM/deploy-app-using-tekton-on-kubernetes/README.md

   Normal   Succeeded          0s                 pipeline-controller  <b>All Tasks have completed executing</b>
 </pre>

-If it fails, then it shows which task has been failed and also give you more details to check logs.
-To know more details about a resource say pipeline then use `kubectl describe` command to get more details.
+In case of failure it shows which task has failed.
+It also gives you the additional details to check logs.
+To know more details about a resource say pipeline, use `kubectl describe` command to get information.

 ```
   kubectl describe <resource> <resource-name>